DarshalShetty/MemcachedLite/readme.md

   sanitized data with our validated storage commands.
 However, this assumption falls apart if somehow the data is stored in our underlying store not through the server but through compromised filesystem access.
+- File handlers can be cached to prevent the overhead of creating them